run2bizdocs/docs-1/en-us/docs/faq.md

       - Name of the CIs group which are being confirmated (i.e.: CIs Being Confirmated).

-    3- Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
+    3- Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;

     4- After configuring the parameters related to the CI lifecycle phases, the CI lifecycle phases' descriptions will be displayed on the Configuration Items Management screen, according to what was specified in the parameter value.

 	CONFIGURATION THROUGH THE GCAS CONFIGURATION SCREEN

-    1. Access the CITSmart Parameters feature (Parametrization > Citsmart Parameters).
+    1. Access the CITSmart Parameters feature (Parametrization > Citsmart Parameters);
     2. Then, the CITSmart Parameters screen will be displayed, click on the Search tab.
 The parameter search screen will be displayed;
-    3. Perform a search for the parameter "92 - Name of The Ci Group is In Development Phase (e.g.: CIs in Development)"
+    3. Perform a search for the parameter "92 - Name of The Ci Group is In Development Phase (e.g.: CIs in Development)";
     4. Select it.
-Then, the parameter registry screen featuring the selected entry data will be displayed.
+Then, the parameter registry screen featuring the selected entry data will be displayed;
-    5. On the Value field, insert the name of the CI group in development.
+    5. On the Value field, insert the name of the CI group in development;
-    6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
+    6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;
-    7. Search for the parameter "93 - Name of The CIs Group in Production Phase (e.g.: ICs em Produção)"
+    7. Search for the parameter "93 - Name of The CIs Group in Production Phase (e.g.: ICs em Produção)";
     8. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed;
     9. On the Value field, insert the name of the CI group in production phase;
-    10. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
+    10. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;
-    11. Search for the parameter "93 - Name of The CIs Group in Confirmation Phase (e.g.: ICs em Produção)"
+    11. Search for the parameter "93 - Name of The CIs Group in Confirmation Phase (e.g.: ICs em Produção)";
     12. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed;
     13. On the Value field, insert the name of the CI group in confirmation phase;
     14. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.